Program Leadership

 I grew up in Schenectady, NY but first made my way to Boston after college in Vermont to work as a clinical research coordinator.
 I completed my undergraduate medical training at Albany Medical College and then returned to Boston as an internal medicine resident at Boston University.
 Since completing residency, I have remained here as a faculty member in the Section of General Internal Medicine working in primary care with a focus on medical education.
 I have been lucky to work closely with our residents in clinic and on the wards.
 My academic interests include improving resident medical education, facilitating transitions of care and improving patient, faculty and resident experiences in ambulatory medicine.
 It has been an honor to continue working with all of our dedicated and mission driven residents and faculty and I am thrilled to build upon this work as an Associate Program Director.
 When not at work I enjoy adventuring around Boston with my husband and our two kids, exploring new restaurants and coffee bars, and spending time biking and running as often as the weather allows.

-Rachelle Joseph, Administrative Director
+Sr Administrative Director

 Program Manager

-grew up in South Florida and completed my BS degree in Health Education at the University of Florida.
-I moved to Boston in the fall of 2021 to pursue MS in Medical Sciences at Boston University.
-After finishing my program, I was eager to become involved in medical education and I feel so fortunate for the opportunity to be a part of the team at BUMC.
+I grew up in South Florida and completed my BS degree in Health Education at the University of Florida.
+I moved to Boston in the fall of 2021 to pursue my MS in Medical Sciences at Boston University.
+After finishing my program, I was eager to become involved in medical education and I feel so fortunate for the opportunity to be part of the team at BUMC.
 Outside of work, I love spending time outdoors and finding new ways to explore the city.